sayerhs/cpl/docs/source/user/installation.rst

 Installing Caelus Python Library (CPL)
 ======================================

-CPL is a python package for use with `Caelus CML
-<http://www.caelus-cml.com>`_ simulation suite.
-In addition to Caelus CML and
-python, it also requires several scientific python libraries:
+CPL is a python package for use with `Caelus CML <http://www.caelus-cml.com>`_ simulation suite.
+Therefore, it is assumed that users have a properly functioning CML installation on their system.
+In addition to Caelus CML and python, it also requires several scientific python libraries:

    - `NumPy <http://www.numpy.org>`_ -- Arrays, linear algebra